atomix/atomix.github.io/docs/latest/user-manual/primitives/AtomicMultimap.md

 title: AtomicMultimap
 ---

-The [`AtomicMultimap`][AtomicMultimap] primitive is a version of Guava's [`Multimap`][Multimap] that provides version numbers for entries.
+The [`AtomicMultimap`][AtomicMultimap] primitive is a version of Guava's `Multimap` that provides version numbers for entries.
 The default implementation is a set-based multimap where values are sets.
 All operations on the `AtomicMultimap` are guaranteed to be atomic, and values in the multimap are represented as [`Versioned`][Versioned] objects which associate a monotonically increasing `long` version number with each value.
 The version number can be used to perform atomic check-and-set operations using optimistic locking.

 [`AtomicMultimap`][AtomicMultimap] supports event-based notifications of changes to the multimap.
 Clients can listen for inserted/updated/removed entries by registering event listeners on an atomic multimap.